 How can you predict customer’s LTV at the time of acquisition?
 It’s hard.

-The best way to do this is to use a software to automate your data collection, and software services like Custora and RJMetrics are helpful in achieving this.
+The best way to do this is to use a software to automate your data collection such as Google Analytics.
 Various Google spreadsheets also exist for doing your own modeling.

 Predictive LTV model

 So how does one go about building a predictive model?
-Hire a data scientist!
+The easy answer is to hire a data scientist!
 For those of us who don’t have one in-house, here’s how you would go about it.

 A good working equation is: